NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/firestore/firestore-1.png)

-To add an item to the collection, call the `Add` function providing a map of the values to be contained withing the newly created document.
+To add an item to the collection, call the `Add` function providing a map of the values to be contained within the newly created document.

 ![](images/firebase/firestore/firestore-2.png)